 Alex Benjamin is a director, writer, and musician with a BA in Theatre from Northwestern University.
 Alex has worked in the education department at Adventure Stage Chicago, the performance programs department at the Museum of Contemporary Art Chicago, and was the music coordinator for Sideshow Theatre Company’s recent Stupid F**ing Bird.
 He frequently teaches music and theater at the Actors Training Center at the Wilmette Theatre and the Music Institute of Chicago.
 In November 2015, Alex directed the New York premiere of Gaby FeBland’s new play The Lilliput Troupe, about a family of dwarf vaudeville performers who survived the Holocaust.
 He is excited about an impending production of his immersive adaptation of Marlowe’s Doctor Faustus.

-Alaina Greene, a native Michigander turned Chicagoan, has been teaching with Emerald City Theatre since 2012.
+Alaina Greene has been teaching with Emerald City Theatre since 2012.
 She is an alumnus of youth theater herself and a graduate of Columbia College Chicago with a BA in Acting.
 She has worked with various companies around Chicago, including NWaC, Redmoon, and in collaboration with Chicago Shakespeare Theater.
 She has used her background in Stage Combat as a Fight Choreographer on short films, and her love of puppetry to construct and develop new puppetry pieces.
-In her free time, you’ll find her knitting or crafting up a storm!
-Some of her pieces can be found on her Etsy shop, MadFuzz.
+Alaina also hosts two podcasts and sells handmade items on her Etsy shop.
+In her free time, you’ll find her hanging out with her dog.

 Helen Lattyak has been teaching with Emerald City Theatre for many, many years.
 She enjoys helping young performers discover their acting skills and abilities.
 In addition to teaching theater, Helen has also worked as a preschool teacher’s assistant and a building sub in a special education school.
 She is a company member at TUTA Theater Chicago and has worked all over town as a professional stage manager.